Pearl and Marina: Concept and design

-Marina's full name is revealed by her and Pearl's chat log in the Octo Expansion to be Marina Ida, while her full name in Japanese is Iida Marine (イイダ・マリネ).
-Pearl's full Japanese name is revealed to be Hōzuki Hime (ホウズキ・ヒメ) in the Octotune Soundtrack booklet.
-Within the fictional Splatoon universe, Pearl and Marina are members of two species of sentient humanoid cephalopods: Pearl, an Inkling, is 21 while Marina, an Octoling, is 18.
+Pearl and Marina were created for the video game Splatoon 2 by Nintendo artist Rina Honda.
+Marina's full name is revealed by her and Pearl's chat log in Octo Expansion to be Marina Ida, while her full name in Japanese is Iida Marine (イイダ・マリネ).
+Pearl's full name is revealed by Marina in her dev diary in Side Order to be Pearl Houzuki, while her full Japanese name is revealed to be Hōzuki Hime (ホウズキ・ヒメ) in the Octotune Soundtrack booklet.
+Within the fictional Splatoon universe, Pearl and Marina are members of two species of sapient terrestrial cephalopods: Pearl, an Inkling, is 21 at the time of Splatoon 2, while Marina, an Octoling, is 18.

 Before the duo's character designs were finalized, Pearl was originally designed as an Octoling, which gives off more of a similarity to Callie and Marie of the Squid Sisters.
 She was later redesigned as an Inkling and was made shorter to contrast said similarities.

-They were designed by Nintendo artist Rina Honda.

-History

-Splatoon 2

-According to the game's lore, Pearl and Marina both had separate lives until sometime between the events of the first Splatoon and Splatoon 2.
-Pearl was born from a rich family and had a strong interest in music at a young age.
-Similar to Callie and Marie, she took part of the Inkopolis Youth-folk Singing Contest, however she caused damage to the venue through the power of her voice.
-Later on her life, Pearl would start up her music career, with her first genre being death metal, helping her garner a small fan base.

-Marina, also at a prodigious age, was assigned as combat engineer for the Octarian race, under the direction of DJ Octavio and soon became a high-ranking member of her society.
+Appearances

+Pearl and Marina appear in Splatoon 2, serving as the idols of Inkopolis Square News that introduce competitive modes and updates to the multiplayer, replacing Callie and Marie from the first game.
+The two were separate artists, before they decided to get together, forming the band "Off the Hook".
 During the events of the final boss in the original Splatoon, Marina was an observer of Agent 3's battle against DJ Octavio.
 She soon deserted her race after hearing the Squid Sisters' song, Calamari Inkantation, saying: "This changes everything."

-Marina and Pearl both met each other on Mt.
-Nantai, with Marina having no knowledge of the Inkling culture and language, which Pearl helped her to learn.
-The next time they met, Marina showed Pearl her musical abilities by letting her listen to an early demo of a song she had made, Ebb and Flow.
-Pearl was instantly convinced and they both formed Off the Hook.
-By their fourth single, the duo became so popular that they soon hosted Inkopolis News after the Squid Sisters.